shitty-inc/chatsh.it/README.md

 ## Description

 First we establish a websocket connection to our server and generate you a public key.
 This is in the URL you can share with your friend.
 Once they click on the we perform our own ECDH key-exchange using Curve25519 to generate a shared private key to use to encrypt all messages with the [TripleSec](https://github.com/keybase/go-triplesec) library.
-We then use the websocket connection to attempt to establish a peer to peer connection secured by DTLS using WebRTC.
+We then use the websocket connection as a signaling server to attempt to establish a peer to peer connection secured by DTLS using WebRTC.

 ## Disclaimer